ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 low or left skid low, depending on which way the main rotor turns.
 The ArduCopter software has a parameter, ATC_HOVR_RLL_TRIM, to compensate for this phenomenon.
 Longitudinal CG location will affect the trim attitude in the pitch axis.
-There is no parameter to tell the flight controller what pitch attitude the aircraft hovers with no drift.
-It always targets zero deg pitch as measured by the flight controller.
-Therefore the actual pitch attitude the aircraft hovers may be 5 deg nose high but the flight controller AHRS Trim value is set to make it think the attitude is zero deg.
+There is no parameter to tell the autopilot what pitch attitude the aircraft hovers with no drift.
+It always targets zero deg pitch as measured by the autopilot.
+Therefore the actual pitch attitude the aircraft hovers may be 5 deg nose high but the autopilot AHRS Trim value is set to make it think the attitude is zero deg.

 In order to trim the aircraft, set the ATC_HOVR_RLL_TRIM parameter to zero.
-During the initial setup of the flight controller, the AHRS_TRIM values are set during the accelerometer calibration on the last step that has you level the aircraft.
+During the initial setup of the autopilot, the AHRS_TRIM values are set during the accelerometer calibration on the last step that has you level the aircraft.
 For that step you should have made certain that the shaft was perfectly straight up in pitch and roll.
 For this trim procedure, it is